Outside Intervention or Tutoring Provider

 3rd Grade Reading Alternative Assessment List

-The OAA Alternative is a standardized assessment(s) for reading determined by the Ohio Department of Education for the Third Grade Reading Guarantee.
+The Alternative Assessment is a standardized assessment(s) for reading determined by the Ohio Department of Education for the Third Grade Reading Guarantee.
 It allows a third grade student to take and demonstrate an acceptable level of reading performance for promotion to the fourth grade.

-A student who was in third grade in 2013-2014 may only be promoted to the fourth grade based on their acceptable level of performance on the alternative standardized assessment if they did not earn a 392 or higher on the fall or spring third grade reading Ohio Achievement Assessment (OAA).
-The cut scores in the chart below for OAA Alternate tests reflect the 2013-2014 school year.
-The Third Grade Reading Guarantee promotion score in 2014-2015 school year on the OAA is 394.
-The new cut scores for the 2014-2015 alternative tests are not yet available.
+Students in third grade in 2014-2015 may only be promoted to the fourth grade based on their acceptable level of performance on an Alternative Assessment if they do not earn a 394 or higher on the fall or spring third grade reading Ohio Achievement Assessment (OAA).
+The cut scores in the chart below for Alternative Assessments are aligned to the 394 OAA cut score for the 2014-2015 school year.

 Research-Based Reading Instruction Programs

 One option for teachers to meet the requirement of the Third Grade Reading Guarantee is to complete an approved research-based reading instruction program.
 ODE has released the criteria it will use to evaluate and approve these programs.
 A list of ODE approved programs for this qualification option is posted here.
-Please keep in mind that there exists a sunset clause on this credential of 2016.
-The sunset clause means that in 2016 this credential will need to be replaced by what's being referred to as a continuing credential (i.e. Rigorous Reading Test, etc.) that will never expire.
+Please keep in mind that this qualification expires at the conclusion of the 2015-2016 school year, at which time one of the qualifications that does not expire must be obtained (e.g. reading endorsement, master’s in reading or literacy, or a passing score on the Praxis 5203).

 District Presentations on Third Grade Reading Guarantee Implementation to State Board of Education (February 10, 2014)